FEATURED CREDIT CARDS

 Instead of just looking at credit history and existing debt, FinTechs use a more holistic view of an applicant's financial behavior and stability.

-• Employment and Income Verification: Beyond pay stubs, FinTechs can connect to payroll providers to verify income and employment history instantly, which provides real-time proof of the ability to repay a loan.
+• Beyond pay stubs, FinTechs can connect to payroll providers to verify income and employment history instantly, providing real-time proof of the ability to repay a loan.

-• E-commerce and "Buy Now, Pay Later" (BNPL) Data: Consistent repayment on BNPL loans and e-commerce purchasing habits can provide insights into a consumer's spending patterns and reliability.
+• Consistent repayment on "Buy Now, Pay Later" (BNPL) loans and e-commerce purchasing habits can provide insights into a consumer's spending patterns and reliability.

 The Arro Card is a prime example of a FinTech company applying these principles in the real world.
 Arro's model relies on an applicant's income and bank account history to determine creditworthiness.